ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/start/test-driver.dotnet.markdown

 We then use `WaitForUserToContinueTheTest(store)` which launches the Studio so we can verify that the documents and index are deployed (we can remove this line after the test succeeds).

-At the end of the test, we use `session.Query< document, index name >()` to query for "TestDocument" where the name contains the word 'hello', and we assert that we have only one such document.
+At the end of the test, we use `session.Query` to query for "TestDocument" where the name contains the word 'hello', and we assert that we have only one such document.

 {CODE test_driver_MyFirstTest@Start\RavenDBTestDriver.cs /}